 |7.||How do I get out of the settlement?|

-If you do not want to be part of the settlement, you must submit an Opt-Out Form no later than September 4, 2018.
-You may obtain the Opt-Out Form HERE.
+If you are an additional Settlement Class Member who was sent direct notice on or after October 4, 2018 and you do not want to be part of the settlement, you must submit an Opt-Out Form no later than December 17, 2018.
+You may obtain the Opt-Out Form on this website.
+You will need to use the Opt-Out or Objection Password that was printed on the notice you received in order to submit an Opt-Out Form on the website.
 Your completed Opt-Out Form may be submitted via e-mail to info@AdSensePublisherSettlement.com, via fax to 1-888-425-6983, or via postal mail to the following address:

 Free Range Content v.
 Google c/o GCG P.O.
 Box 10537 Dublin, OH 43017-4537